marionette-daq/marionette-firmware/src/marionette-stdiscovery/README.md

 Firmware source for the marionette interactive data acquisition board (DAQ).

-# Hardware

-This directory contains the source for running on a Waveshare CORE407I board.

 # ChibiOS configuration

 Configuration files are in the conf directory.